HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Values and units

+{# TODO authors—Can we have an intro sentence or two so we don't have an empty heading here? #}

 ### Lengths

 The humble `px` unit has gotten a lot of negative press over the years.
-At first, because it didn't play nicely with old IE's zoom functionality, and, more recently, because there are better units for most tasks that scale based on another design factor, such as viewport size, element font size, or root font size, reducing maintenance effort by making implicit design relationships explicit.
-The main selling point of `px` — its correspondence to one device pixel giving designers full control — is also gone now, as a pixel is not a device pixel anymore with the modern high pixel density screens.
-Despite all this, CSS pixels still nearly ubiquitously drive the Web's designs.
+At first, because it didn't play nicely with old Internet Explorer's zoom functionality, and, more recently, because there are better units for most tasks that scale based on another design factor, such as viewport size, element font size, or root font size, reducing maintenance effort by making implicit design relationships explicit.
+The main selling point of `px`—its correspondence to one device pixel giving designers full control—is also gone now, as a pixel is not a device pixel anymore with the modern high pixel density screens.
+Despite all this, CSS pixels still nearly ubiquitously drive the web's designs.

 {{ figure_markup(
   caption="Percentage of `<length>` values that use the `px` unit.",